USTA Junior Team Tennis

-NEW this season: Captains must submit the background screening and receive approval BEFORE creating a team in TennisLink.
-Visit www.usta.com/safeplay to complete the background screening.
-You will NOT be able to create a team until this is completed.
-Remember that the mandatory background screening should have been submitted by October 21st in order to allow enough time for approval before the registration deadline.
 You must be approved before you can create a team in TennisLink and the screening approval can take up to 10 business days.
 If you are hoping to have a team play this winter and have not submitted your screening you should complete the screening ASAP.
-We cannot guarantee team entry if the screening is submitted after October 21st.
+We cannot guarantee team entry if the screening is not submitted with enough time for clearance and team submission (by April 1st).

-Registration for teams and players (with current USTA memberships) must be submitted online using the TennisLink program.
-Previous team and player history can be found @ http://teamtennis.usta.com (search by player name).
+Registration for teams and players (with current USTA memberships) must be submitted online using the TennisLink program - http://teamtennis.usta.com.

-To search by player name you will need to go to: http://tournaments.usta.com/tournaments/Schedule/Search.aspx.Click on "ranking home" listed in the column on the right.
-Highlight Southern – Georgia, 2013, select appropriate division, select All List Types, click "Find It" and go to the last standing list in July.
 Teams will be responsible for the accuracy of their information.
 Once a player is added on TennisLink, there are no refunds, under any circumstances.
+Please check all player eligibility requirements PRIOR to registering the player.
 Any questions or concerns should be addressed prior to registering on TennisLink.

 2. BACKGROUND SCREENING